Human Resources Service Center

 Incumbent names, position open and close dates are necessary for Student Employment reports provided to the CSU Chancellor’s office.

-• When logged into Handshake, at the op right corner of the screen, click on "Applicants."
+• When logged into Handshake, click on "Applicants."

 • Find the name of the applicant whom you would like to hire.
 From the "Status" drop-down menu to the right of the applicant name, choose "Hired."

 • IMPORTANT: Students marked Hired will receive a notification that they were selected for the job.
-Students marked Declined will not receive a notification, but will be able to check their status on their Handshake account and see that they were declined.
+Students marked Declined will not receive a notification (unless status messaging has been set up in Handshake), but will be able to check their status on their Handshake account and see that they were declined.
 We always recommend emailing declined applicants (after the Hired student has accepted the role!) to thank them for their interest and participation.

 • Step 8: Candidate completes Employment paperwork

-Send an email to HumanResources@csuchico.edu with the student’s Chico State ID, first and last name, and their contact email address.
-Employment Services will check the student’s status in PeopleSoft and contact them directly if employment paperwork is required.
-If no employment paperwork is required, an Employment Services representative will inform you the student is authorized to work and to submit the SEA form.
+If your candidate did not go through a background check, send an email to HumanResources@csuchico.edu with the student’s Chico State ID, first and last name, and their contact email address and that they will be a Student Assistant.
+Employment Services will contact the student directly if employment paperwork is required.
+If no employment paperwork is required, an Employment Services representative will inform you that the student is authorized to work and to submit the SEA form.

 • Step 9: Complete Student Employment Authorization (SEA)